josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 inject(foo_1.Foo);
 ```

-The Angular compiler takes the `Foo` `ts.Identifier` from the import statement `import {Foo} from './foo'`, which has a "provenance" in TypeScript that indicates it's associated with the import statement.
+The Angular compiler takes the `Foo` `ts.Identifier` from the import statement `import {Foo} from './foo'`, which has a "provenance" in TypeScript that indicates it is associated with the import statement.
 After transforms, TypeScript will scan the output code and notice this `ts.Identifier` is still present, and so it will choose to preserve the import statement.

 If, however, `Foo` was a default import: